Introduction and role

 - Make sure to put every important skill on CD before overloading an attunement and leaving it so that it comes off CD together with the attunement and you maximize skill efficiency!

-- Every shout additionally removes one condition on cast (on 5 allies only though) thanks to the .
+- Every shout additionally removes one condition on cast (on 5 allies) thanks to the .

 - Utilizing the leap finisher on : Leaping through a Dark, Ethereal, Fire, Ice and Light fields grants Dark, Chaos, Fire, Frost and Light aura, respectively.
 Gaining an aura subsequently activates , , , resulting in even more cleanses, healing and unique aura bonuses.